How to calculate holiday pay on termination of employment (UK)

-If you’ve recently had the unfortunate experience of terminating an employee's contract, you should now be working out how much they're due to be paid before they leave.
-One part of the severance they are entitled to will be their accrued holiday pay.
+If you've recently had the unfortunate experience of terminating an employee's contract, you'll need to work out how much to pay them before they leave.
+One of the more complex aspects of this is calculating the employee's accrued holiday pay.

-It's a legal requirement to provide holiday pay for any accrued holidays up until the point of termination.
+It's a legal requirement to provide holiday pay for any accrued holidays, up until the point of termination.
 However, the amount paid out depends on a number of factors.
-Make sure you get it right by learning how to calculate holiday pay on termination of employment.
+Here, we explain how to calculate holiday pay correctly on termination of employment.

 Skip to: